Jorricks/iCal-library/docs/index.md

 ## Installation
-To use iCal Reader, first install it using pip:
+To use iCalLibrary, first install it using pip:

 <!-- termynal -->
 ```
-$ pip install ical-reader
+$ pip install iCalLibrary
 ---> 100%
 Installed
 ```